Learn about many of the available medications in our database.

 Your doctor will do blood tests regularly to monitor the number of specific types of blood cells, including platelets, in your blood.

 Fluid and electrolyte balance: Vandetanib may cause the levels of electrolytes such as potassium, magnesium, and calcium in the blood to change while taking this medication.
+Vandetanib can also cause severe diarrhea which can affect electrolyte balance.
 If you experience symptoms of fluid and electrolyte imbalance such as muscle pains or cramps; dry mouth; numb hands, feet, or lips; or racing heartbeat, contact your doctor as soon as possible.
 Your doctor will do blood tests regularly to monitor the levels of these electrolytes in your blood while you are taking this medication.

 Grapefruit juice: Grapefruit juice affects how vandetanib is removed from the body.
 It may cause too much of the medication to build up in the body and cause possibly harmful side effects.
 Do not drink grapefruit juice or eat grapefruit at any time while taking this medication.